 Is your business all about your own personal skills and expertise, where the services offered need you to be the one providing them?
 This is when you realise that your earning potential is limited by the amount of hours you can actually sell.
 And no-one who is an owner-operator can sell 100% of their hours, as there is no time left for the indirect activities such as: administration, planning, marketing, chasing up debtors, or creating new services (to name just a few…).

-If you want (need?) to earn $100,000 gross a year (don’t forget that you will need to pay tax and cover all your business related expenses from this figure as well), is it plausible to charge yourself out at 100,000 divided by 528 equals $190 per hour?
-Maybe your service offering and your set of skills means that you can charge yourself out at this rate; or maybe you have just priced yourself out of the market and suddenly you need to rethink your business model…
+If you have $10,000 per annum of operating expenses, and want (need?) to earn an equivalent salary of $100,000 a year; this equates to $110,000 gross revenue required.
+Is it plausible to charge yourself out at 110,000 divided by 880 equals $125.00 (+ GST) per hour?
+(Remember that revenue over $60,000 per annum requires you to be GST registered).
+Maybe your service offering and your set of skills means that you can charge yourself out at this rate; or maybe you have just priced yourself out of the market and now you need to rethink your business model…

 Ideally your business will be a mix of active and passive income streams; i.e. active is where you are selling your personal hours, either as one-to-one or one-to-many (e.g. groups sessions/workshops); and passive is where you might be selling books or other associated products; creating and selling online courses, seminars or webinars as well.
 Then the opportunity to significantly increase your income is no longer limited by you only having your personal hours to sell.